| ETHIOPIAN REALITY: QUO

 individual actions, and great restraint from punishing innocent

+people by association.
 Successive Ethiopian leaders could have done

 miraculous things with such highly receptive and cooperative